Sections of Hodge bundles II: Deformation of $(p,p)$-classes and applications to K\"ahler geometry: Introduction

-By combining Theorem~0.9 of Demailly--Paun in \cite{DP04} with our Theorem~\ref{Kahler cone invariance}, we obtain the following complete characterization of the deformations of K\"ahler cones, which constitutes one of the main results of this paper.
+By combining Theorem~0.9 of Demailly--Paun in \cite{DP04} with our main results in Section \ref{Kahler section}, we obtain the following complete characterization of the deformations of K\"ahler cones, which constitutes one of the main results of this paper.